 The Chair is expected to consult widely and generally to involve other department members in the hiring process (e.g., by making CVs of short-listed candidates available).
 Before making a hiring recommendation, the Chair must review with the Faculty Dean the list of candidates considered, ranked according to desirability for the position and department needs.
 If a man and a woman are judged to be equally suitable for the position, preference will be given to the underrepresented gender.

 C. University Appointments Review Committee (UARC)

-This Committee, appointed by the Vice-President, Academic & Provost in consultation with Deans' Council and the President of the Faculty Association, shall advise on regular faculty appointments of duration two years or more.
+This Committee, appointed by the Vice-President, Academic & Provost in consultation with Deans' Council and the President of the Faculty Association, shall advise on regular faculty appointments of duration more than two years.
 UARC shall consist of one or more members from each Faculty, and shall include at least two women and two men.
 The term of office is three years, staggered to provide continuity.
 The Chair of UARC is chosen from among its members by the Vice-President, Academic & Provost.

 UARC shall review the hiring process and provide advice to the Dean before a hiring recommendation is sent to the Vice-President, Academic & Provost for approval.
 The Chair (through the Dean) shall provide UARC with a brief summary of the recruiting process including efforts to solicit candidates from the underrepresented gender.
 Documentation (such as CVs, letters of reference) will be provided for the top three candidates.
 If all three are of the same gender, documentation will also be provided for the top candidate of the opposite gender.